 Nicole Poor- Twinkle Star Director

-Nicole has been dancing for 20 years.
+Nicole has been dancing for over 20 years.
 She is trained in tap, jazz, ballet, pointe, contemporary and lyrical.
-Nicole studied dance and childhood education at the Community College of Rhode Island.
-She worked at In Motion Dance Studio before joining BAAC.
+Nicole studied dance and early childhood education at the Community College of Rhode Island.
+She worked at In-step Dance Center as well as Lyrics in Motion Dance Studio before joining BAAC.
 Nicole has choreographed numerous award winning pieces in tap, jazz, musical theatre and contemporary through her career.
-She is very passionate about her dancing and teaching and loves to share her knowledge and experience with today's youth.
+Nicole has taken master classes all over the east coast including Alvin Ailey, Julliard, and Broadway Dance Center.
+She has also performed professionally in Houston alongside her colleague Lauren Hurstell.
+She is very passionate about her dancing, teaching and choreographing and loves to share her knowledge and experience with today's youth.

 Quincy Starnes- Musical Theatre Director